-AN-X uses the S908 remote I/O and ControlLogix configurations to create alias tags that can be imported into RSLogix 5000.
+AN-X uses the Ethernet/IP configuration to create alias tags that can be imported into RSLogix 5000.
 Use these tags in your RSLogix 5000 program to access the data on the AN-X. Even if the ControlLogix address for a Modicon address changes, all you have to do is re-import the tags to point to the current I/O data.